sal55/langs/MLang.md/Mfeatures.md

 (That is not quit the case when optimisation is used.
 But in that case, optimisation is disabled for functions using inline ASM.)

-### Using the M Compiler

-Given a program consisting of multiple modules, of which the lead module (containing the start() function) is prog.m, and the M compiler is called mm.exe then use:

-    mm prog

-assuming mm is in a suitable search path.

-This will compile prog.m and **all** linked imported files, into prog.exe.

-For other options, try 'mm -help'.

-### Grouped Imports

-Sometimes there are modules A, B, C which work together to provide some functionality, but you need to import all of them.
-It is tider to put those imports into a new module X:

-    import A
-    import B
-    import C

-Then just do this in your program:

-    import* X

-This will make all the modules imported by X, also known to this program.

-X needn't be an an empty module; it can have useful content.
-So if A already imports B and C, you can do this:

-    import* A

 ### Naked Functions

 What are sometimes called naked functions, are those with no entry or exit code.